-With a happy and a well-motivated restaurant staff, you can take your restaurant business to the peak of its success.
-A contented restaurant staff will deliver stellar restaurant customer service which will help you in retaining customers to a great extent.
-However, you must realize that you simply cannot foster loyalty in your team, unless you make them feel valued.
+With a happy and well-motivated restaurant staff, you can take your restaurant business to the peak of its success.
+Contented restaurant staff will deliver stellar restaurant customer service, which will help you in retaining customers.
+However, you must realize that you cannot foster loyalty in your team unless you make them feel valued.
 Giving a restaurant staff incentive is thus a great way to make your employees feel appreciated.

 Incentives will help you to build a band of loyal restaurant staff.
-It will make them feel needed and important and in turn, they will deliver optimum service that will help your restaurant blossom.
-It will definitely be a motivating factor for which they will work.
-They themselves will have a target to achieve, and this will help them to work as a team with greater vigour.
-In addition to this, incentive programs will help in increasing loyalty of the employees towards your restaurant, coupled with this, it will help in reducing employee turnover and absent rates.
-Reduced turnover rates will automatically help restaurants to save up a lot of money which they would have otherwise incurred from the repeated recruitment process.
+It will make them feel needed and necessary, and in turn, they will deliver optimum service that will help your restaurant blossom.
+It will be a motivating factor for which they will work.
+They will have a target to achieve, and this will help them to work as a team with greater vigor.
+In addition to this, incentive programs will help in increasing the loyalty of the employees towards your restaurant, coupled with this; it will help in reducing employee turnover and absent rates.
+Reduced turnover rates will automatically help restaurants to save up a lot of money, which they would have otherwise incurred from the repeated recruitment process.

-Just like there are multiple ways through which you can evaluate your staff performance, there are several ways by which you can provide lucrative incentives to your restaurant staff.
-Some of the criterion on the basis of which the restaurant staff incentive can be provided are-
+There are multiple ways through which you can evaluate your staff’s performance and provide lucrative incentives to them.
+Some of the criteria on which restaurant staff incentives can be provided are mentioned below.

-Monitor your staff performance quite keenly and offer them bonuses and hikes based on their performance.
+Monitor your staff performance quite keenly and offer them rewards and hikes based on their performance.
 With the help of a robust restaurant management software, you will be able to gauge the performance of each and every staff of yours.
-It will help you to receive the detailed report of the number of tables covered, the total worth of the items sold, and the amount of discount conferred.
-This has two-fold advantages, if you find that one employee is performing exceptionally well you can boost them further with incentives, on the other hand, you can arrange training sessions for the ones who aren’t performing that well.
+It will help you to receive a detailed report of the number of tables covered, the total worth of the items sold, and the amount of discount conferred.
+This has two-fold advantages; if you find that one employee is performing exceptionally well, you can boost them further with incentives, on the other hand, you can arrange training sessions for the ones who aren’t performing that well.

 Once you have made up your mind on the ways to monitor your staff performance, you need to find effective ways of providing your employees with incentives.
-Here are 5 restaurant staff incentive ideas that are certainly going to prove effective in keeping your employees happy and also reduce the employee turnover.
+Here are five restaurant staff incentive ideas that are certainly going to prove useful in keeping your employees happy and also reduce employee turnover.

 1. Award Individual Bonuses

-Every time a server is able to sell an item of high-profit-margin or an item which is overstocked in the inventory you can acknowledge their efforts with a gift coupon and vouchers.
-Surprising your staff with lucrative and interesting gift certificates and vouchers like a free hotel stay, a day at the spa, ticket vouchers of the movie theater will always make your servers happy.
+Every time a server is able to sell an item of high-profit-margin or an item that is overstocked in the inventory, you can acknowledge their efforts with a gift coupon and vouchers.
+Surprising your staff with lucrative and attractive gift certificates and vouchers like a free hotel stay, a day at the spa, ticket vouchers of the movie theater will always make your servers happy.

 2. Introduce Team Bonuses

-As a restaurant owner, you can pair a member of the back of the house with a member of the front of the house.
+You can pair a member from the back-of-house with a front-of-house member.
 Whichever pair performs incredibly gets the award.
 For example, being on time 3 days in a row= + 5 points, perfect side work for one week= +10 points, forgetting to clock out = -3 points.
-And the pair that has the highest number of points at the end of the estimated time period is provided with a bonus or a gift card.
-Such a group effort will ensure that even if an employee is lousy, he will have to put in that extra effort for his team member.
+The pair that has the highest number of points at the end of the estimated period is provided with a bonus or a gift card.
+Such a group effort will ensure that even if an employee is lousy, he will have to put in that extra effort for his team members.

 3. Offer ESOPS

 It is human nature that one feels more committed to the work they are doing if they have a sense of belonging as well as ownership of that job.
-Offering ESOPS is thus becoming a popular restaurant staff incentive method of rewarding employees as well making them more committed to the organisation.
-ESOP or Employee Stock Ownership Plan is an employee benefit that gives employees an ownership or stakes in the company.
+Offering ESOPS is thus becoming a popular restaurant staff incentive method of rewarding employees as well, making them more committed to the organization.
+ESOP or Employee Stock Ownership Plan is an employee benefit that gives employees ownership or stakes in the company.

-The Beer Cafe is a great example of how providing a restaurant staff incentive builds loyalty within the staff and also reduces the attrition rate.
+The Beer Cafe is an excellent example of how providing a restaurant staff incentive builds loyalty within the staff and also reduces the attrition rate.

 As per the Indian law of ESOP (which is a defined law), you can’t equate the shares within a year.
-They are locked built in; the Locking Period is three years.
-This results in employees saying they have a great salary, they love their job and would stick to the company.
+They are locked built-in; the Locking Period is three years.
+This results in employees saying they have a good salary; they love their job and would stick to the company.
 Later, when the company gets listed, their shares go up (sic).

-Having a happy, well performing, the multi-faceted workforce can only happen if you as a restaurant owner treat them well and appreciate their performance at every level.
+Having a happy, well-performing, multi-faceted workforce can only happen if you, as a restaurant owner, treat them well and appreciate their performance at every level.
 Rewarding them with a periodical restaurant staff incentive is a very effective way to keep your employees always on the mark since they will have something to look forward to.